What can be done with optical technology for the realization of a sustainable global environment?

 Contribution to the recycling of plastic resources

-While plastics used in daily necessities such as automobiles, home appliances, and plastic bottles make our lives more comfortable, environmental problems caused by plastic waste are becoming more serious.
+While plastics used in daily necessities such as automobiles, home appliances, and plastic bottles make our lives more comfortable, environmental problems caused by plastic waste are becoming increasingly serious.

-Plastics can be made of a single material, such as plastic bottles, or contain mixed materials or additives such as flame retardants.
-During processing at the recycling site, foreign substances such as metal from collected plastic, needs to be removed.
+Plastics can be made of a single material, or contain mixed materials or additives such as flame retardants.
+During processing at recycling sites, foreign substances such as metal need to be removed from the collected plastic.

 X-ray, near-infrared, mid-infrared, and terahertz-based optical sensing technologies are used to sort various types of plastics and identify foreign matter.